GitMulC/magiccart/README.md

 ## User Stories

-- As a customer I want to be able to view all the details of each magic card on the store so that I can make a well informed purchase when visiting the site.
+- As a customer I want to be able to view all the details (price, image) of each magic card on the store so that I can make a well informed purchase when visiting the site.
+- As a user I want to be able to make a purchase so that I can receive the items from the online store.
-- As a customer I want to be able to view prices of magic cards so that I can view which is the best price.
+- As a customer I want to be able to search for a specific magic card using its details or name so that I can find the card I'm looking for easily.
+- As a user I want to be able to add multiple items to my online shopping bag so that I can purchase multiple items at once.
+- As a customer I want to be able to receive a confirmation email after I purchase a card so that I can verify my own purchase.
-- As a customer I want to be able to see the image of the magic card so that I can verify it's the card I want and the correct version.
+- As a customer I want to be able to easily select quantity of the product when purchasing so that I can make sure I get the right amount.
-- As a site user I want to be able to easily register for an account so that I can have my own profile with my own preferences.
+- As a site user I want to be able to easily register for an account so that I can have my own profile with my own preferences such as my wishlist, previous orders and delivery details.
 - As a site user I want to be able to login and logout from my account so that I can access my profile when I want to.
+- As a site user I want to be able to recover my password if I forget it so that I can regain access to my account.
 - As a site user I want to be able to receive a confirmation email after I register so that I can verify my account was created successfully.
-- As a site user I want to be able to recover my password if I forget it so that I can regain access to my account.
-- As a customer I want to be able to search for a specific magic card using its details so that I can find the card I'm looking for easily.
-- As a customer I want to be able to search for a magic card by its name so that I can find the card I want quickly.
-- As a customer I want to be able to easily select quantity of the product when purchasing so that I can make sure I get the right amount.
-- As a customer I want to be able to receive a confirmation email after I purchase a card so that I can verify my own purchase.
-- As a user I want to be able to make a purchase so that I can receive the items from the online store.
-- As a user I want to be able to add multiple items to my online shopping bag so that I can purchase multiple items at once.
-- As a user I want to be able to have personal profile to save things like my wishlist and user preferences so that I can tailor my experience on the website to what I want.
 - As a user I want to be able to save my favorite products onto a wishlist so that I can come back to the store later and see my favorited items to purchase further down the   line.
 - As a user I want to be informed on some Magic the Gathering websites so that I can get more involved in the community and inform me more on purchases.
 - As a user I want to be able to know about any updates to the site, including sales, site updates so that I can capitalize on them and be more well informed on the site, which will encourage me to visit more often.
-- As a user I want to be **informed on any Magic the Gathering events taking place, such as tournaments, ** so that I can get more involved with the community and use this e-commerce site even more due to it's convenience.
+- As a user I want to be informed on any Magic the Gathering events taking place, such as tournaments, so that I can get more involved with the community and use this e-commerce site even more due to it's convenience.

 ## UX